 Over the next few days we present Ron with a veritable potpourri of invigorating suggestions but the only one to create a glimmer of interest is Squeak’s idea of resurrecting our singing group and doing a live performance on the Godley House grounds.

 “We might even get a gig at Live at the Point,” says Ron enthusiastically when we present this idea.

-“At this early stage we just need to get one song down pat and decide on a name,” I say with finality before Ron can get too far ahead of himself.
+“At this early stage we just need to get one song down pat and decide on a band name,” I say with finality before Ron gets too far ahead of himself.

 We decide on a barbershop quartet rendition of The Lion Sleeps Tonight and after lengthy debate, settle on The Gingernuts as our group name.
-Squeak, who is black and white, isn’t entirely on board with the name but Ron is insistent that since Gingernuts are “cookies”, this is the perfect name for our band.
-So much for distracting him from the Cookie problem.
+Squeak, who is black and white, isn’t entirely on board with the name but Ron is insistent that since Gingernuts are cookies, this is the perfect name for our band.
+So much for distracting him from his “Cookie” obsession.

 Serafina put the word out that we are looking for a male ginger cat to join The Gingernuts but there hasn’t been much interest and time is running out.
 The first hopeful was a greasy ginger haired cat called Axel who strode confidently into the house, had a few bites of my Jimbos, farted and asked where the dirtbox was.
 I said I didn’t use a dirtbox and he pissed all over the carpet, sang a few lines of Sweet Child of Mine and went home.
 We said we’d get back to him.

-That was a week ago and I’m still in the bad books at home after the wee on the carpet.
+That was a week ago and I’m still in the bad books at home over the cat wee on the carpet.